 As Pacquiao closed the range, popping out a double left jab, Marquez dipped to his left and exploded with the most destructive of punches to the Filipino’s nose which immediately disconnected Pacquiao from his consciousness.
 Tris Dixon, at ringside that night, described the game-changer as ‘‘a short, atomic right hand, laced with about five inches of menacing backswing [that] was rammed squarely in Pacquiao’s face’’.

-Time stood still as Pacquiao crashed to the floor into a lifeless face-down position, which left referee Kenny Bayless not even needing to administer a count.
+Time stood still as Pacquiao crashed to the floor face-down, which left referee Kenny Bayless not even needing to administer a count.
 The fight was over.

 Nearly 17,000 at the MGM Grand Garden Arena were silenced for a split second by the dramatic impact of fist on skull before the Mexican hysteria exploded.
 Mexican fight fans finally had their victory to celebrate over the great Manny Pacquiao and they did so jubilantly.
 The stark contrast between these scenes and the harrowing pictures of Pacquiao’s distraught wife, Jinkee, on the big screen would go some way to qualifying the colossal significance of Marquez’s historic one-punch knockout.

 That night Marquez had his career-defining moment, whilst Pacquiao would be left to decide whether he would extend his lengthy and glorious ring career further or step away from the sport and focus on his demanding congressional vocation.
-It is testament to Pacquiao’s strength of character and passion for the sport that he chose the former and that now, two years on from his devastating knockout loss to Marquez, boxing fans still clamour for the potentially biggest fight in history between a rejuvenated Pacquiao and still pound-for-pound king Floyd Mayweather Jr in 2015.
+It is testament to Pacquiao’s strength of character and passion for the sport that he chose the former and that three years on from his devastating knockout loss to Marquez, boxing fans were clamouring to see one of the biggest fights in history between a rejuvenated Pacquiao and still pound-for-pound king Floyd Mayweather Jr in 2015.